TheSnakeFang/fangstastic-blog/content/blog/2020-07-29_What-Is-A-College-Application-Spike-And-Should-I-Have-One/index.md

 ---
 title: What Is A College Application “Spike” And Should I Have One?
-description: 'Answer: no. Covering the newest fad amongst college admissions forums.'
+subtitle: 'Answer: no. Covering the newest fad amongst college admissions forums.'
+description: ''
 date: '2020-07-29T18:00:07.939Z'
-categories: []
-keywords: []
-slug: >-
-  /what-is-a-college-application-spike-and-should-i-have-one
 template: post
 ---